openmelody/mt-plugin-theme-manager/README.md

 Of course, the code, mode or dialog being added needs to be created, but that's beyond the scope of this document.

+## Designers: Specifying Default Content

+Theme Manager allows you to prepopulate a new web site using a theme with default content.
+This is very useful when a theme requires a certain set of folders, categories, pages and/or entries to be in place to function properly.
+It is also extremely helpful in providing a better "out-of-the-box" end user experience.
+That way when a user installs and applys a theme, and then views their web site for the first time there will be content there, as opposed to a big empty screen.

+To specify default content, utilize the `content` property in your theme's config.yaml structure.
+Here is an example config.yaml file that specifies three default categories, a default entry, and an about page:

+    my_blog:
+      base_path: templates/blog
+      label: 'My Awesome Theme'
+      thumbnail: thumb.png
+      preview: preview.png
+      description: 'This theme is awesome.'
+      content:
+        categories:
+          announcements:
+            label: 'Announcements'
+          events:
+            label: 'Events'
+          news:
+            label: 'News'
+        entries:
+          welcome:
+            label: 'Welcome to my awesome theme'
+            text: 'You just installed a great theme.
+Congrats!'
+        pages:
+          about:
+            label: 'About'

+### Nested Categories and Folders

+You can easily build category and folder heirarchies with multiple levels like so:

+    content:
+      folders:
+        about:
+          label: 'About'
+          folders:
+            jobs:
+              label: "We're Hiring"
+            execs:
+              label: "Executive Team"
+              folders:
+                ceo:
+                  label: "About our CEO"
+                advisors:
+                  label: "Our Advisors"

+*Categories are done in an identical fashion except instead of using the key "folders" you would use "categories".*

 ## Designers: Additional Template Settings

 Theme Manager allows you to specify some additional keys for templates: